wizteriacode/weverse-scraper/README.md

 After successfully scraping and downloading images from Weverse, the script initiates a sync process to a specified Dropbox directory.
 The Dropbox syncing is handled by the `DropboxSyncBot` class, which checks for new directories and files to sync while avoiding redundant uploads.

-The script will send an alert to a Discord channel via a webhook upon successful creation of a new directory in Dropbox.
-The alert provides details such as the artist, page type, and a direct link to the newly created directory in Dropbox.

 To set up Dropbox sync:
 1. Ensure you have the `DROPBOX_TOKEN` set in the `.env` file.
 2. The script will sync the downloaded images to a directory structure in Dropbox that mirrors the local structure.

+## Discord Alerts

+The script incorporates a feature to send alerts to a Discord channel via a webhook.
+These alerts are triggered upon the successful creation of a new directory in Dropbox during the sync process.
+The alert provides details such as the artist, page type, directory name, and a direct link to the newly created directory in Dropbox.

+To set up Discord alerts:
+1. Provide your Discord webhook URL in the `.env` file with the key `DISCORD_WEBHOOK_URL`.
+2. The script will automatically send alerts when new directories are synced to Dropbox.